saintedlittle/WaveSynth/README.md

-Title: "WaveSynth - A Sound and Image Generation Project"
+# WaveSynth - A Sound and Image Generation Project

 ## Overview